 A carrier/driver relationship should be built on mutual benefit.
 “I don’t believe there is a shortage of drivers.
 I believe there is a shortage of good drivers.
 Casanova said.
 “You want to continue to grow your reputation by bringing a good attitude, when things get slow, you increase your chances of being a driver that gets taken care of.
 Be a good driver and derive the rewards.”

-• Parking is one of the Most Important Things for Truckers
+• Parking is one of the Most Important Things for Truck Drivers

 Look back at your truck after parking.
 Always turn around and look at your truck when leaving it in a parking lot.
 One of the most exhausting and frustrating aspects of trucking is the lack of parking at night.
-After 7:00 pm in the summer and maybe 6:00 pm in the winter it is incredibly hard to find parking at truck stops.
+After 7 pm in the summer and 6 pm in the winter it’s hard to find parking at truck stops.
 They fill up more quickly.
 As a newcomer, you quickly realize that if you can get parked early enough in the day you will have no problems, but, wait, even just an hour too long and you will be hunting around at different truck stops begging for a spot.
 This is exhausting and takes long hours.
 You are wasting time, you are not getting sleep, and you are not turning efficient miles for the time you are spending behind the wheel.

 It will not take long for you to realize that if you can manage to get parked early and get up early, you will save a lot of time, energy, and frustration.
 So, you will adapt to the parking issues as quickly as your mind could.
 But then again, sometimes that was not a concern.
 It depends on where in the country you are.
 In some areas, it is easy to find parking anytime.
 But some areas are always full.
 It takes time to learn the difference, and it is another advantage the veterans have.